 Diagnosis of Tuberculosis

-Skin Test: It is a most common type of test.
+Skin Test: It is the most common type of test.
 In this procedure, a small sample of Tuberculin – a purified protein is injected under the patient’s skin.
-If the skin around the site of the injection gets swollen more than five millimeters then it is a clear indication of TB infection.
+If the skin around the site of the injection gets swollen more than five millimetres, then it is a clear indication of TB infection.

 Symptoms of Tuberculosis